sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 ## 2. Changing visibility dynamically

 We want to change command's visibility dynamically, so let's take a look at the command class.
 It does not inherit a class.
 It's fields are id, guid and package; both are irrelevant.
-But inside the constructor, we see a variable named menuItem of type MenuCommand.
-Inspect its members and you'll see property Visible, which is settable.
+But inside the constructor, we see a variable named `menuItem` of type `MenuCommand`.
+Inspect its members and you'll see property `Visible`, which is settable.
 Let's try assigning it.

 ```csharp
 private YellowCommand(AsyncPackage package, OleMenuCommandService commandService)